Research Programs for Drug Discovery & Medicinal Chemistry

-Another compound that causes the selective destruction of HBV RNA in the infected cell is being studied by Blumberg scientists, who have been characterizing the compound’s unusual mechanism of action.
-The mechanism appears to be a first for HBV, and has enormous
+Another compound that causes the selective destruction of Hep B RNA in the infected cell is being studied by Blumberg’s medicinal chemistry scientists, who have been characterizing the compound’s unusual mechanism of action.
+The mechanism appears to be a first for HBV and has enormous therapeutic potential.

-Our research also includes new antiviral assay systems, identifying first-in-class ‘agonists’ of stimulator of interferon genes.
-We are working to understand if and how “death" signals are activated by STING agonists.
-This is intended to be way of activating the body’s own self defense systems to repress the virus, and has potential as a cancer therapeutic.
+Our drug discovery research programs also include new hepatitis B antiviral assay systems, identifying first-in-class “agonists” of stimulators of interferon genes.
+We are working to understand if and how these STING agonists activate "death" signals.
+These substances are intended to be a way of enabling the body’s own self-defense systems to repress the virus, and has potential as a liver cancer therapeutic.